 All documents in the appropriate format (electronic and printed) were provided to National Treasury, and other national and provincial departments in accordance with section 23 of the MFMA, to provide an opportunity for them to make inputs.

-Submissions that were received during the community consultation process have been addressed, and where relevant, considered as part of the finalisation of the 2019/20 MTREF.
-Feedback and responses to the submissions received will be available.
+Submissions that were received during the community consultation process have been addressed, and where relevant, were considered as part of the finalisation of the 2019/20 MTREF.